 gmail smart replies

 Smart replies made their debut on the Gmail Android app last year and now they’re here on the web too.
-It works in a similar fashion as it does on the Android app.
+It works similarly as it does on the Android app.
 Based on the content of your email, Gmail will suggest a few canned responses so you don’t have to type them.

 Gsuite marketplace